nikita-yon/MG-DOS/README.md

 Module Installation Guide for MG-DOS Project
 MG-DOS is an operating system project developed in the Python programming language.
 The project uses several third-party modules that must be installed before using MG-DOS.

+before installing modules you need to sure that you have latest version of python installed on youre computer and you need to add "pip" to path

 Installing Modules Manually
 Follow these steps to install modules manually: